Durham University: +36% Registrations

 Durham University exceeded applications by thirty-six percent at their virtual open day.

 Over 20% of attendees asked questions and engaged with Durham University Business School.

 A Virtual Open Day to increase global reach and student registrations

-Previously, Durham University focused their student recruitment efforts on physical open days, however, with the increasing popularity of virtual events they decided to host a Virtual Open Day to extend their global reach and increase student registrations.
+Durham University had focused their student recruitment efforts on physical open days, however, with the increasing popularity of virtual events, they decided to host a Virtual Open Day to extend their global reach and increase student registrations.

 Durham University Business School wanted to ensure that their Virtual Open Day replicated one of their physical open days in an online environment, without compromising professional quality.

 Despite taking their traditional open days online, DUBS was determined to provide prospective students with every opportunity to experience the lifestyle and study programs offered by the university.
 This was to ensure all prospective students, regardless of their geographic location, received a similar open day experience - so they could make more informed decisions when choosing a university to attend.

 The main goal for Durham University Business School’s Virtual Open Day was to break down geographical barriers, and extend their reach to prospective students around the UK and internationally.